...

 Individuals addicted to drugs or alcohol don’t think their substance abuse problem is as severe as it is.
 They don’t want to give up the positive sensations associated with their drug use.
 They fear the consequences of ceasing substance use, including withdrawal symptoms and cravings.
 Many addicted persons go through stages of grief after giving up their drug of choice.

-Substance abuse disorder is a condition that can cause significant health, social, and economic problems that should not be taken lightly.
-We Level Up treatment, rehab, and detox center can provide you, or someone you love, motivational interviewing with professional and safe care.
+Substance abuse disorder is a condition that can lead to serious health, social, and economic issues.
+It should not be ignored.
+We Level Up treatment, rehab, and detox center offers motivational interviewing services.
+We provide professional and safe care for you or someone you love.
 Feel free to call us to speak with one of our counselors.
 We can help you explore treatment resources and options.

 Motivational Interviewing For Alcohol Abuse

 MI treats alcohol use disorder by helping individuals overcome their ambivalence about changing their drinking behaviors.
-At the beginning of treatment, MI may help individuals identify their reasons for wanting to make changes and increase their motivation to implement and engage in treatment.
+At the start of treatment, MI can help people find their reasons for wanting to change.
+It can also boost their motivation to take part in treatment.

-MI is usually very effective in the beginning stages of change, especially for individuals who don’t want to be criticized or lectured about the need to stop drinking.
-However, MI can also be used throughout alcohol treatment to help strengthen or re-establish your commitment to achieving your goals while helping you actively re-engage in your treatment plan.
+MI is often very helpful in the early stages of the change process.
+This is especially true for people who do not want to be criticized or lectured about stopping drinking.
+However, MI can also be used during alcohol treatment.
+It helps you strengthen your commitment to your goals.
+It also encourages you to actively engage in your treatment plan.

 CALL(844) 597-1011